 Summer is one of the best times for renting out your property, in almost anyplace in the country.
 That’s because there are lots of leases which expire during the summertime, and that means tenants will be looking for new dwellings.
 There’s always loads of competition between property owners, and that means you’ll have to do something to make your property stand out, and to be in outstanding condition so as to appeal to renters.
-Here are some things you can do to ensure that your rental property is ready for the summer season.
+Here are some things you can do to ensure that your rental property maintenance and your rental property is ready for the summer season.

 It’s a good idea to double check your hoses, sprinklers, and all other water sources you have around the property of your rental unit.
 Landscape maintenance is something that is usually factored into the desirability of any given rental property, and potential tenants will probably ask about it.
 By making sure that your system is ready to go, it will be a big plus for your property, and it just might help you to stand out from your competitors.